morinlab/lymphopedia/FBXO11.md

 These mutations present a potential novel target for therapeutic intervention, particularly through strategies aimed at degrading BCL6 or inhibiting its function.

+## Experimental Evidence

+Driver mutations affecting this gene in DLBCL/BL have been experimentally demonstrated to cause a reduction or loss of function (LOF).[@duanFBXO11TargetsBCL62011]

 ## Relevance tier by entity

 [[include:table1_FBXO11]]